 Squealing from washing machine

-A high pitched squealing or harsh noise on spin can be motor bearings where all the grease has worn away or been flushed out if water has got into one (all relatively rare).
-This can be checked for by taking the belt off and running the motor alone.
+A high pitched squealing or harsh noise on spin can be motor bearings.
+This can be caused if all the grease has worn away or been flushed by water from a leak (all relatively rare).
+It’s easy to check for by taking the belt off and running the motor alone.
 If the noise is still there it’s clearly the motor (make sure the pump isn’t making the noise though as that also runs at the same time).
 Motors usually can’t be repaired these days and only come complete – Buy washing machine motor

 Knocking noise on spin

-A knocking noise can be a loose tub weight.
-The knocking noise is caused when the tub (or outer drum) shakes about on spin.
-Without washing inside, the tub doesn't move so the noise isn't normally present.
+A knocking noise can be a loose drum (tub) weight.
+The knocking noise is caused when the drum shakes about on spin.
+Without laundry inside, the drum hardly moves, so the noise isn't normally present.
 Towels or sheets usually make the noise the loudest.
-Another symptom of a loose tub weight is a lot of grey concrete dust under the washing machine.
+Another symptom of a loose drum weight can be a lot of grey concrete dust under the washing machine if the weight is crumbling..

-Check for a loose tub weight, which can be on the top of the tub and or round the front of the tub or at the bottom of the tub by disconnecting from the mains and bouncing the tub around by hand to see if it makes a knocking noise.
+Check for a loose drum (tub) weight.
+There are usually at least two.
+One on the top of the tub (outer drum) and another around the front of the outer drum near the door seal or at the bottom of the drum underneath.
+Check by disconnecting the washing machine from the mains and bouncing the drum around by hand to see if it makes a knocking noise that can be located to the drum weight.

-Warning: Most washing machines have plastic tubs, so over tightening a tub weight bolt can easily shear the bracket resulting in a new tub being required.
-Often, once a tub weight has come loose the plastic tub is damaged anyway, especially if it isn't caught early enough.
+Warning: Most washing machines have plastic outer drums.
+So over tightening a drum weight bolt can easily shear the bracket resulting in a new tub being required.
+Once a drum weight has come loose the plastic tub is often damaged anyway, especially if it isn't caught early enough.
+But if caught early you might get away with tightening it back up.

-The weight of the tub/drum weight swinging around often breaks the fixing away from the tub.
-The tub (outer drum) weight is fixed on using locking nuts, which have plastic in them to make them very stiff to turn.
-If yours have come loose you can try tightening them, but listen out for them coming loose again, and if so, try to buy some new locking nuts or use loctite.
+Commonly though, the force of the drum weight swinging around often breaks the fixing away from the drum.
+If this has happened it can’t be repaired without fitting a new drum.
+The drum weight is fixed on using bolts with locking nuts.
+If yours have come loose you can try tightening them, but listen out for them coming loose again in the future.
+If so, try to buy some new locking nuts or use loctite.
+Don’t over-tighten.

 Worn Drum Pulley